1952 Swiss Grand Prix: Report

-With the withdrawal of Alfa Romeo from the World Championship, Ferrari were left as the sole competitive team under the existing Formula One regulations.
-It was therefore decided to restrict the World Championship Grand Prix races to Formula Two cars.
+With the withdrawal of Alfa Romeo from the World Championship, Ferrari were left as the sole competitive team under the existing Formula One regulations which allowed 1.5 litre supercharged engines, or 4.5 litre normal.
+It was therefore decided to restrict the World Championship Grand Prix races to Formula Two cars with 2 litre engines offered by many more brands.

 The works Ferrari team brought three drivers to the Swiss Grand Prix, namely Farina, Taruffi and Simon.
 Regular Ferrari drivers Alberto Ascari and Luigi Villoresi were both unavailable, the former due to his participation in the Indianapolis 500, and the latter because of his having had a road accident.
 Also running Ferraris were Rudi Fischer and Peter Hirt of Ecurie Espadon, and veteran Frenchman Louis Rosier.
 Gordini also had a three-car team for this race, consisting of Robert Manzon, B. Bira and the debutant Jean Behra.
 The HWM team, returning to the World Championship for the first time since the previous race at Bremgarten, fielded the all-British quartet of Abecassis, Collins, Macklin and Moss.
 Maserati had planned to enter defending World Drivers' Champion Juan Manuel Fangio and fellow Argentinian José Froilán González, but this did not come into fruition.
 Completing the field were the sole AFM entry of Hans Stuck and a number of privately run cars representing various constructors.

 Former Alfa Romeo driver Nino Farina took pole position, alongside Taruffi and Manzon on the front row of the grid.
 Simon and Fischer started from the second row, in front of Collins, Behra and Toulo de Graffenried, who was driving an Enrico Platé-entered Maserati.

 Polesitter Farina led the race until his car broke down.
 His Ferrari teammate assumed the lead, which he held for the remainder of the race.
 Moss was impressively running in third place in the early stages, behind Farina and Taruffi, before he had to stop.
 Moss and Macklin withdrew from the race.
 The main battle was between Behra and Simon, for second place (once Farina had retired).
 When Behra had to stop, due to his exhaust pipe having fallen off, Farina, who had taken over Simon's car, assumed second place.
 However, further problems meant that he once again had to retire, on lap 51, handing second to local driver Rudi Fischer.
 The Swiss driver took his first Championship podium, being the only driver not to be lapped by Taruffi, who took his first (and only) World Championship race victory.
 Behra completed the podium, taking third on debut, while Ken Wharton (fourth) and Alan Brown (fifth) took the first points finishes for Frazer Nash and Cooper, respectively.